madsbuch/blog/_posts/2016-01-29-100-days-of-fibonacci-day-9-haskell-types.md

 title: 100 Days of Fibonacci - Day 9, Haskell Types
 video: false
 comments: false
 quote: "Today I implemented Fibonacci in the Haskell type system.
-That means that I can get the Haskell compiler to generate a _type_ for the _n_'th Fibonacci number."
+That means that I can get the Haskell compiler to generate a type for the n'th Fibonacci number."
 ---

 Haskell has a flexible type system.
 It actually is Turing complete